jw120/fcc-simon/README.md

 * Sound

   + TODO Does gain work?
   + TODO Add timeout?
-Is there an event for mousing off page?
+Is there an event for mousing off page? (mouseup onto document?)
   + TODO Test whether Start -> 3 random notes works
   + TODO Think about logic...